jwg4/staying_agile_becoming_effective/deployment.md

 The first rule of everything is that you can't be sure that anything works unless you have an automated test which finds out whether it does or not.

+There are two directions that you can start to do this in.
+One is to do the most basic tests which you can, which should in general be very simple to design.
+Is the server even up - can you ping it?
+Can you interact with the server in the most basic way - retrieving a static file, hitting a trivial API endpoint, even if it's one which has been added just for testing.
+As we find this to be inadequate, we can make the testing deeper and more comprehensive.

+An alternative guiding principle is to try to look at the most obvious manual checks one would do after deployment to check that the system is working.
+The aim is to make this process efficient and reproducible.